AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

    ![Wait for the app to full open](images/ios/mobile-launch-install-simulator.png)

-1. Confirm that calls are being made to the Adobe servers in the Android Studio Console
+1. Confirm that calls are being made to the Adobe servers in the XCode Console

    ![Look for calls in the console](images/ios/objective-c/mobile-launch-install-console.png)